 Halse Lodge is a hostel with a bar/restaurant below, and hostel guests were given special discounts on food and drink.
 However, as a backpacker, the prices of the restaurant/bar were way out of our budget, even with the 10% discount.
 They offered a pizza and beer for $10 which sounded good, so we had one to share.
 The pizza was really tasty, but it was plain margarita with rocket on top, and the ‘beer’ was a half pint (they did make this clear in the small print, but it’s not as good of a deal as it sounds).

 Ping pong table was free to use.
-Pool table was pay to play.
+The pool table was pay to play.
 Within the main building there was also a TV area to chilled out, and a piano with a ‘do not play’ sign, which really annoyed us.

-Perfect location – 2 minute walk to shops, restaurants and cafes, and only 5 minute walk to the beach.
-The transit station was about a 15 minute walk, but the hostel offered a free shuttle for pick up and drop off.
+Perfect location – 2-minute walk to shops, restaurants and cafes, and only 5 minutes walk to the beach.
+The transit station was about a 15-minute walk, but the hostel offered a free shuttle for pick up and drop off.

 We were given one key to share between us, which opened the door from the hall.
 A second door opened like french windows onto the veranda.
-It was cozy for 4 people, but thankfully the beds weren’t too squeaky.
+It was cosy for 4 people, but thankfully the beds weren’t too squeaky.
 I would not recommend hanging any wet clothes from the bed rails though, as Matt’s white t-shirt accumulated rust stains that we can’t wash out.
-Only major downside was 2 power outlets between 4 people!
+The only major downside was 2 power outlets between 4 people!

 Small lockers meant that only valuables could be stored, or possibly a day bag at a squeeze, and you would need your own lock.
-Reception was right at entrance but there were multiple ways in to the hostel from the restaurant.
-Key access to room, and the door automatically locked when closed.
+The reception was right at the entrance but there were multiple ways into the hostel from the restaurant.
+Key access to the room, and the door automatically locked when closed.

 No one stood out.
 All the staff at reception were friendly and happy to help.